 - Children are sometimes required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.
-There are two age-appropriate guides to support children: - o Young witness booklet for 5 to 11 year olds GOV.UK (www.gov.uk) - Young witness booklet for 12 to 17 year olds GOV.UK (www.gov.uk) - Making arrangements via the family courts following separation can be stressful and entrench conflict in families.
+There are two age appropriate guides to support children 5-11 year olds and 12-17 year olds. - Making child arrangements via the family courts following separation can be stressful and entrench conflict in families.
 This can be stressful for children.
-The Ministry of Justice has launched an online child-arrangements tool I with clear and concise information on the dispute resolution service.
+The Ministry of Justice has launched an online child arrangements tool I with clear and concise information on the dispute resolution service.
 This may be useful for some parents and carers.